World Series of Poker Europe: 2009 World Series of Poker Europe

 The 2009 WSOPE was held from September 17 to October 1 at the Empire Casino in London, England.
 It consisted of four bracelet events including a £1,000 No-Limit Hold'em, a £2,500 Pot Limit Hold'em/Pot-Limit Omaha, a £5,000 Pot Limit Omaha, and a £10,000 World Championship No-Limit Hold'em Main Event.

 2010 World Series of Poker Europe

 The 2010 World Series of Poker Europe was held from September 14 to September 28 at the Empire Casino in London, England.
 There were five bracelet events, culminating in the £10,350 WSOPE Championship No Limit Hold'em event which was won by James Bord, the first WSOPE bracelet winner from the UK.

 2011 World Series of Poker Europe

 The 2011 WSOPE Event was held at the Majestic Barrière Cannes and the Le Croisette Casino Barrière in Cannes.
 There were seven bracelet events.

 2012 World Series of Poker Europe

 The 2012 WSOPE Event returned to Cannes – again with seven bracelet events.

+Phil Hellmuth won the main event to become the first player to win both the Main Event of WSOP and WSOPE.